Legal Advocacy For Battery Charges In Miami, Florida

 If you have been charged with battery in Miami-Dade County, seek experienced criminal defense counsel at Beckham Solis, Attorneys at Law.
 With a former prosecutor and former public defender on our team, we are well-qualified to address your case strategically and aggressively to pursue the best possible result.

-Call (305) 290-1884 today for a free consultation with a Miami battery defense lawyer!
+Call 305-564-4329 today for a free consultation with a Miami battery attorney!

-Increased Battery Charges
+Aggravated Battery Charges In Miami

 As the defendant of a battery charge, your offense can be increased to aggravated battery for a few different reasons.

-- Used a deadly weapon.
+- Used a deadly weapon

 Battery charges can also be increased if the defendant was aware that the victim was pregnant.

-Battery on a Miami Law Enforcement Officer
+Battery On A Law Enforcement Officer In Florida

 Battery on a law enforcement officer is another subcategory of a battery charge.
 The state of Florida vigorously prosecutes those who have violently acted against a law enforcement officer.
 Heightened penalties are enacted on those who enact intentional physical harm on those who are carrying out their public law enforcement duties.